salrashid123/oauth2/README.md

-# Google OpenID Connect (OIDC), Impersonated, KMS and TPM-based Credential TokenSource in golang
+# The other Google Cloud Credential TokenSources in golang

 Implementations of various [TokenSource](https://godoc.org/golang.org/x/oauth2#TokenSource) types for use with Google Cloud.
 Specifically this repo includes code that allows a developer to acquire and use the following credentials directly and use them with the Google Cloud Client golang library:

-* a Google OpenID Connect token
+* a Google OpenID Connect token (OIDC) usable for Google Cloud Run, Cloud Functions, Identiy Aware Proxy.
 * an `access_token` that is impersonating another ServiceAccount.
 * an `access_token` for a serviceAccount where the private key is saved inside a Trusted Platform Module (TPM)
 * an `access_token` for a serviceAccount where the private key is saved inside Google Cloud KMS
+* an `access_token` derived from a [HashiCorp Vault](https://www.vaultproject.io/) TOKEN using [Google Cloud Secrets Engine](https://www.vaultproject.io/docs/secrets/gcp/index.html)

 For OIDC, use this library to easily acquire Google OpenID Connect tokens for use against `Cloud Run`, `Cloud Functions`, `IAP`, `Endpoints` and other services.